 Read below and find out detailed information about tuition fees and funding opportunities in Finnish universities.

 1. University tuition fees in Finland

-Tuition costs for EU and non-EU students
+Tuition costs for EU/EEA and non-EU/EEA students

-- Minimum tuition for English-taught degree: 1,500 EUR/year
+- Minimum tuition for English-taught degrees: 1,500 EUR/year

-- Average tuition fees English-taught: 10,000 – 16,000 EUR/year
+- Average tuition fees for English-taught degrees: 5,000 – 18,000 EUR/year

-- Finnish or Swedish-taught degrees: free of charge
+- Finnish or Swedish-taught degrees: free of charge for all students

 Study for free in Finland

 Examples of tuition-free universities in Finland for EU/EEA students: